dmiller12/615Project/README.md

 Using python 3.8, install the required libraries with `pip install -r requirements.txt`

-To train a network first download the MNIST rotated dataset Rotated dataset can be found at http://www.iro.umontreal.ca/~lisa/icml2007data/mnist_rotation_new.zip
+To train a network first download the MNIST rotated dataset found at http://www.iro.umontreal.ca/~lisa/icml2007data/mnist_rotation_new.zip

 Place this data uncompresssed in data/raw